aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

                version of helm compatible with that version of kubectl.
 This will be verified by a human in PR review to make sure it is correct.
-    2. `@aws-cdk/lambda-layer-aws-cli` - We will release two separate packages
-       to make major versions 1 and 2 both available, and automatically update to the latest minor or patch version.
+    2. AWS CLI - We will release two separate packages to make major versions 1 and 2 both available, and automatically update to the latest minor or patch version.
         1. Two packages: `@aws-cdk/lambda-layer-aws-cli-v1`, and
            `@aws-cdk/lambda-layer-aws-cli-v2`.
         2. Automatically check for new minor and patch versions from PyPi - [awscli](https://pypi.org/project/awscli/), [awscliv2](https://pypi.org/project/awscliv2/).
 Each update will result in a minor version bump of the corresponding package.
-    3. `@aws-cdk/lambda-layer-node-proxy-agent` - New minor versions will
-       automatically be picked up and available with a minor version bump of the library.
+    3. Node proxy-agent - New minor versions will automatically be picked up and available with a minor version bump of the library.
-        1. This can be implemented with `npm-check-updates`, since `node-proxy-agent` is an npm package.
+        1. This can be implemented with `npm-check-updates`, since `proxy-agent` is an npm package.
-    4. AWS CDK v2 will automatically pick up new minor versions of the above libraries.
+    4. AWS CDK v2 will automatically pick up new minor versions of the `@aws-cdk/asset-XYZ` packages with our current dependency upgrade automation.

 After the above is implemented, this mechanism can be extended to include additional Lambda Layers with different dependencies.
 The solution should be implemented in such a way that new dependencies can be added with the below steps.

+1. Create a cdklabs repo and publish a Construct library called `@aws-cdk/asset-MyNewDependency`.
-1. Add a new directory in the `aws-cdk` monorepo:
+2. Add a new directory in the `aws-cdk` monorepo:
    `@aws-cdk/lambda-layer-MyNewDependency`.
-2. Implement the MyNewDependencyLayer API.
+3. Implement the MyNewDependencyLayer API.
-3. If the dependency is from npm, then updates will happen automatically.
+4. If the dependency is from npm, then updates will happen automatically.
 If it is from some other source, then extend the automation from the above steps to also update the new dependency.